-Subclass of: E77 Persistent Item Superclass of: E71 Man-Made Thing
+Subclass of: E77 Persistent Item

+Superclass of: E71 Man-Made Thing

+E72 Legal Object

-This general class comprises usable discrete, identifiable, instances of E77 Persistent Item that are documented as single units.
+Scope note: This general class comprises usable discrete, identifiable, instances of E77 Persistent Item that are documented as single units.

 They can be either intellectual products or physical things, and are characterized by relative stability.
 They may for instance either have a solid physical form, an electronic encoding, or they may be logical concept or structure.